Upton Sinclair: Career

-Upton Sinclair considered himself a poet and dedicated his time to writing poetry.
-In 1904, Sinclair spent seven weeks in disguise, working undercover in Chicago's meatpacking plants to research his novel, The Jungle (1906), a political exposé that addressed conditions in the plants, as well as the lives of poor immigrants.
+Sinclair considered himself a poet and dedicated his time to writing poetry.
+In 1904, Sinclair spent seven weeks in disguise, working undercover in Chicago's meatpacking plants to research his novel The Jungle (1906), a political exposé that addressed conditions in the plants, as well as the lives of poor immigrants.
 When it was published two years later, it became a bestseller.
 In the spring of 1905, Sinclair issued a call for the formation of a new organization, a group to be called the Intercollegiate Socialist Society.

 With the income from The Jungle, Sinclair founded the utopian—but non-Jewish white only—Helicon Home Colony in Englewood, New Jersey.
 He ran as a Socialist candidate for Congress.
 The colony burned down under suspicious circumstances within a year.

 In 1913–1914, Sinclair made three trips to the coal fields of Colorado, which led him to write King Coal and caused him to begin work on the larger, more historical The Coal War.
 In 1914, Sinclair helped organize demonstrations in New York City against Rockefeller at the Standard Oil offices.
 The demonstrations touched off more actions by the Industrial Workers of the World (IWW) and the Mother Earth group, a loose association of anarchists and IWW members, in Rockefeller's hometown of Tarrytown.

-The Sinclairs moved to California in the 1920s and lived there for nearly four decades.
+The Sinclairs moved to Pasadena, California in 1916 and lived there for nearly four decades.
 During his years with his second wife, Mary Craig, Sinclair wrote or produced several films.
 Recruited by Charlie Chaplin, Sinclair and Mary Craig produced Eisenstein's ¡Qué viva México! in 1930–32.